The 6 Best Clicky Mechanical Switches of 2025

-Updated Oct 29, 2024 at 03:19 pm
+Updated Oct 23, 2025 at 03:43 pm

 Best Clicky Switches

-But when you're in your own space, working, gaming, or just browsing—clicky switches offer a more stable, pronounced tactile feel and signature sound profile that even the best tactile or linear switches don't quite match.
+But when you're in your own space, working, gaming, or just browsing, clicky switches offer a more stable, pronounced tactile feel and signature sound profile that even the best tactile or linear switches don't quite match.

 1. Best Clicky Switch

-Keyboard switch preferences are extremely subjective—but we recommend the Kailh Box Jade as the best clicky option for most people.
-Note that the pricing for these switches can really vary on the total unit count you buy.
-We recommend shopping around as they're at their best value for around $0.50 USD per switch.
+As a less expensive pick, we strongly recommend Kailh Box Jade switches.
+Note that the pricing for these switches can really vary depending on the total unit count you buy.
+We recommend shopping around as they're at their best value for around $0.40 USD per switch.
 These switches feel snappy and tactile, and their click bar design produces a loud, resonant sound signature click on both the downstroke and upstroke that's widely loved among clicky enthusiasts.
 Like all box-design switches, these switches are also dustproof and a bit more resilient to minor spills, lending them impressive long-term durability compared to non-box designs.
 While some prefer the sound and feel of these switches stock, you can lube them yourself to dampen some of the harsher, metallic pinging notes that some like to minimize.

-3. Best Budget Clicky Switch For Typing
+3. Best Budget Clicky Switch

 For a more affordable typing alternative, we recommend the Kailh Box White V2 switches, which have a crisp, stable actuation and are much admired for their tactile feedback.
 They're also significantly lighter than many clicky switches and have an unusually long and responsive return spring, so they're a great choice if you love a click bar sound profile but are concerned about the heavier feel many clicky switches are known for.

-Due to their more budget price point, you may find the actuation feels less consistent between switches compared to higher-priced options on this list.
+Due to their more budget-friendly price point, you may find the actuation feels less consistent between switches compared to higher-priced options on this list.
 These switches come pre-lubed from the factory, so they're also a great pick right out of the box if you aren't interested in opening and lubing the switches yourself.

-4. Best Cheap Clicky Switch For Typing
+4. Best Cheap Clicky Switch

-5. Best Clicky Switch For Gaming
+6. Best Clicky Switch For Gaming

 For gaming, we recommend the Kailh Speed Bronze switches.
 As their name suggests, these switches are all about reaction speed.
 They're lightweight and have a very short pre-travel distance, but you still get strong tactile feedback on actuation and a surprisingly clean clicking sound.
 These switches are well-suited for fast-paced or competitive games when input speed is crucial.